-Overall, as the following assessment shows, we have been effective at containing costs over the last decade and a half - maintaining relatively consistent total development costs (TDC) while pursuing other policy objectives that can increase costs, including supportive housing for people experiencing homelessness and people with disabilities, energy-efficient and healthy homes, and locations that provide access to jobs, transit, and other amenities.
+Overall, as the following assessment shows, we have been effective at containing costs for nearly two decades - maintaining relatively consistent total development costs (TDC) while pursuing other policy objectives that can increase costs, including supportive housing for people experiencing homelessness and people with disabilities, energy-efficient and healthy homes, and locations that provide access to jobs, transit, and other amenities.
 We continue to identify and pursue additional strategies to contain and reduce costs, including encouraging different types of construction methods.